johncarney/prishas-precious-projectiles/README.md

 - Blowgun darts
 - Crossbow bolts
 - Repeating crossbow magazines (see [note below](#repeating-crossbow-magazines))
+- Selected firearm ammunition types (see [note below](#firearm-ammunition))
 - Sling bullets

 ### Firearm ammunition

-Due to the plethora of ammunition types for firearms, I do not currently support them.
+Due to the plethora of ammunition types for firearms, I currently only support selected types.
 If you have a specific need, please open an issue.

 ### Repeating crossbow magazines